catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 ### Troubleshooting

-Common errors and tricks to track down porblems are good to know once scripts grow complicated.
+Common errors and tricks to track down problems are good to know once scripts grow complicated.

 **Syntatic Errors**